- Professor Roger Jeffery

 Topics interested in supervising

-I am no longer accepting new graduate students.
-I am currently supervising PhD students in the following areas: * Child waste-pickers and schooling in Delhi; * Indigenous knowledge and crop patents in India; * Forest management and carbon in North-East India.
+I am now accepting very few new graduate students.
+I am currently supervising PhD students in the following areas: * Child waste-pickers and schooling in Delhi; * Female Dalit pradhans in Maharashtra * Indigenous knowledge and crop patents in India; * Forest management and carbon in North-East India.
 Recently completed theses include: * On-line activism and the Rana Plaza disaster; * Caste and guru pujas in South India; * Gendered spaces in Dooars tea gardens; * Old age homes in Goa; * Fertility in Pakistan.